pelias/interpolation/readme.md

 See the [building the databases](https://github.com/pelias/interpolation#building-the-databases) section below for detailed information on which commands to run.

-note: there is also a script names `./script/import.sh` in this repository which makes running this process much easier.
+There is also a script named `./script/import.sh` in this repository which makes running this process much easier.

 note: We only support the `polyline` format, you will need to format-shift data from other formats in order to import it.